SamR1/FitTrackee/docsrc/source/features.rst

 .. note::
    .fit files from Garmin devices may contain product id instead of product name.
 The mapping between the product id and the product name allows the product name to be displayed instead, if available (*mapping updated in 0.11.0*).

-- | If some elevation data are missing and an elevation service is enabled (by setting OpenElevation or Valhalla API URL), the missing elevations can be retrieved if the user preference is set (*new in 1.1.0*).
+- | If some elevation data are missing and an elevation service is enabled (by setting OpenElevation or Valhalla API URL), the missing elevations can be retrieved on workout creation if the user preference is set (*new in 1.1.0*).
   | In this case, all elevations are updated.
+- Elevation data source can also be changed after creation if an elevation service is enabled (*new in 1.1.0*).
 - | Some values are only calculated on workout creation.
   | The previously uploaded workouts are not updated in the following cases: